Software release risk is not one number hiding in a tool. It is a pattern across code, tests, findings, customer impact, and operational readiness.

 Security alerts, dependency findings, code scanning results, flaky tests, and manual QA concerns all matter when they change the release decision.

-The best process does not treat every finding equally.
+The best process doesn't treat every finding equally.
 It asks which findings are severe, relevant, exposed, and unresolved.

 Include rollout and recovery